ReScience/ReScience-submission/article/Larisch-2018.md

 @Clopath2010 presented how the synaptic connectivity, emerging from the proposed learning rule, is influenced by the spiking behavior of the neurons.
 \textbf{Fig. \ref{Fig_con} left} shows the obtained connection structure if neurons fire with different frequencies.
-Here, the color scheme is different from the original publication (**why?**).
+Here, the color scheme is similar to the original publication.
-Weak connections ( above $\frac{3}{4}$ of the maximum activity) are yellow.
+Weak connections ( above $\frac{3}{4}$ of the maximum activity) are blue.
-Light green represents strongly unidirectional connections while dark green represents strong bidirectional connections.
+Yellow represents strongly unidirectional connections while red represents strong bidirectional connections.
 Neurons with similarly high firing rates develop strong bidirectional connections, because they are often active at the same time.
 This suggests that learning is based on the correlation between the neuronal activities in a Hebbian manner.
 This is in line with the connection pattern presented in the original paper. (**be more quantitative there**)